Lagrange-Labs/docs/docs/lpn/operators/register.md

 docker compose run --rm worker avs new-key
 ```

 This prompts you for a password to create the encrypted keystore containing the new ECDSA key specific to Lagrange Network.
-This key has to be distributed to all the workers running under the same operator.
+This key has to be distributed to all the provers running under the same operator.

 You should see the following: